American expat taxes in UAE: US filing guide for United Arab Emirates residents

 Now here's the interesting part: unlike many places, the UAE does not charge income tax to its residents.
 That's a big reason why so many people are drawn here.
 But there have been some updates, such as the introduction of corporate taxes, which have put more focus on the definition of residency - especially for businesses.

-But there's a catch.
+NOTE!
 Even if you're a UAE resident, your home country may still consider you a tax resident.
 This can lead to double taxation - something expats need to be aware of.

 Does the United Arab Emirates have taxes?